Parhae: Liao dynasty

 The Parhae people played a pivotal role in the politics, literature, and society of northern China under the Liao and Jin dynasties.
 After the dissolution of Parhae by the Khitan empire, the term "Bohai" was used through the fourteenth century to denote a subset of the populations of the Liao, Jin, and Mongol empires.
 The Liao Eastern Capital (Dongjing, modern-day Liaoyang, Liaoning) served as a base for monitoring the former Parhae territories.
-The city's residents, over 40,000 in early tenth century, were primarily Parhae, according to a figure cited by Pamela Crossley.
+The city's residents, over 40,000 in the early tenth century, were primarily Parhae, according to a figure cited by Pamela Crossley.
 Tae Insŏn (Da Yinzhuan), the last Parhae king, and other members of the former royal lineage still held considerable authority in Dongdan and the Eastern Capital after Parhae's fall.
 Some Parhae elites, on the other hand, were integrated into the Liao aristocracy and often changed their personal identities dramatically.

 According to Wittfogel and Feng, an undated Liao census puts the number of Parhae households in Liaoyang at around 100,000, which would be around half a million individuals.

 After the semi-autonomous kingdom of Dongdan that had been set up in former Parhae territory was abolished in 929 and its ruler, Yelü Bei, fled in 930, Parhae's territory started to be integrated into the Liao dynasty.
 A large part of Parhae's administrative structure was dismantled and the Liao sent Han and Khitan settlers, most of whom were soldiers, to colonize former Parhae territory.
 However, the region was treated as a tributary state for tax purposes.
 An annual payment of 1,000 horses and 150,000 bolts of cloth was levied on the region, but monopoly taxes on salt and wine did not exist, and there were only minimal taxes on commerce.
 In the 1020s, the Southern Establishment which administered the settled areas of the Liao dynasty tried to extend its taxation system to the Parhae people of the defunct Dongdan kingdom who previously only had to pay the reduced tribute payment.
 The Parhae people were ordered to build boats to transport grain to the Southern Capital.
 The journey was dangerous and many boats were lost, leading to resentment.